yaakov41g/Simulator/README.md

 Bacteria of two kinds represented by colored squares move among the oil particles and "eat" the particle on meeting it.

 "Hunter" - bacteria that can sense the particles and move directly towards them.
 (Red squares) "Runner" - bacteria that can't sense but moves on randomal directions and eat the particles when it meets them randomally.
+(Blue squares)

 For each particle eaten, the baterium get energy and for each movement it losts energy.
-When a bacterium get enough level of energy it would reproduce itself by dividing into two.
+When a bacterium gets enough level of energy it would reproduce itself by dividing into two.
 Ech new bacterium gets half of the energy level.
 On each movement the bacterium losts some energy.
-When the level get to be 0 the bacterium is died.
+When the level gets to be 0 the bacterium is died.

-We can change the properties of bacteria in order to see the effect on the cleanning procces.
+We can change the properties of bacteria in order to see the effect on the cleanning process.
 We can as well get basic statistics about the numbers of the bacteria , reproductions , deaths, and the particles.

 **Technical Information**